What's it like to be a partner?

 - Opportunities to experience working in different countries

-- Meeting new partners of different nationalities
+- Meeting new partners from different nationalities

 - Learning new skills